-The soldier’s bodies were scattered for a half mile across the open prairie.
+Soldier’s bodies lay scattered for a half mile across open prairie.
 Mangled, crushed, gnawed on.
 They’d made a running fight of it, but were slaughtered anyway.

 A dozen men.
 Armed with the finest weapons and equipment since the War Between the States.
 Trained and experienced in fighting Indians, rustlers, and outlaws.

 For all the good that did them.

 All I could find were a couple of dead apes and a single wounded triceratops.

 Sending the squad out had been the Lieutenants decision.
 I didn’t blame him.
 He didn’t have a choice.
 But with the loss of these men, our low chances of survival dropped even further.

 Turning my horse around, I touched heels to his flanks, leaving the weapons for the Indians to find.
 They were going to need them.